Stability of cigar soliton: Introduction

 \section{Introduction}

-In this paper, we study the stability of Hamilton's cigar soliton of the Ricci flow in $R^2$:
+In this paper, we study the stability of cigar soliton \cite{H} of the Ricci flow in $R^2$:

 with the initial metric $g(0)$ of bounded curvature.
+In the PDE language, (\ref{(1.1)}) is called the Porous-Media equation.
 The local existence of the flow on a complete non-compact Riemannian manifold has been proved by W.Shi in \cite{SH1} (and see \cite{SH2} for the local derivative estimates via the maximum principle method).
 Ricci flow on $R^2$ can be considered as a degenerate diffusion \cite{DK}.
 In the works \cite{Hs} and \cite{W}, there are interesting results about the global Ricci flow on $R^2$.
 In particular, in \cite{W}, the global Ricci flow on $R^2$ is proved provided the initial complete metric has bounded curvature and bounded quantity $|d \log tr_{g_E}g(0)|_{g(0)}$, where $g_E$ is the standard Euclidean metric on $R^2$ (and we shall always these two conditions are true).
 Furthermore, when the initial metric has positive curvature and finite circumference at infinity, then the flow converges to the cigar metric at the time infinity.
 Recall here that the \emph{circumference at infinity} of the Ricci 2-manifold $(R^2,g)$, which is defined as

 One may find more references about recent development of Ricci flow in $R^2$ in \cite{DS} \cite{DS2} \cite{IJ} \cite{JMS}.
 The aim of this paper is to extend the above result of L.F.
 Wu without the positive curvature assumption.